Peter Seitz Adams: Studies with Theodore Lukits

 Peter Adams entered the atelier of Lukits in 1970.
 Adams has described entering the Lukits studio, which was lined with plaster casts of Roman and Greek sculpture, student’s drawings and Chinese antiques "like walking into another century” because the Lukits Atelier resembled those of the 19th-century Parisian painters' he admired.
 Adams was to study with Lukits for seven years and eventually he became his apprentice, but like all of Lukits' new students, he began by "drawing from the antique," doing charcoal or graphite portraits of marbles and plaster casts of ancient Roman and Greek statuary.
 These studies taught Adams to understand the tonal gradations of light and shadow.
 Advancement in a traditional atelier is based on mastery, so Adams moved from working from plaster casts to simple still life set-ups only after his instructor was satisfied with his work.

-As a culmination of his graphite work Adams did a series of fanciful still life drawings of Asian antiques that set the direction for the still life works of his professional career.
-Eventually, he began to work in color, painting still life set-ups under the colored lights that Lukits used to simulate conditions an artist might find in the outdoors.
+As a culmination of his graphite work, Adams did a series of still-life drawings of Asian antiques that set the direction for the still-life works of his professional career.
+Eventually, he began to work in color, painting still-life set-ups under the colored lights that Lukits used to simulate conditions an artist might find in the outdoors.
 He subsequently attended Lukits' anatomy and life drawing classes.
 Adams also began painting “En plein air”, directly from the landscape.
-He painted with Arny Karl (1940–2000) a fellow Lukits student who had already been painting out of doors for a number of years.
+He painted with Arny Karl (1940–2000), a fellow Lukits student, who had already been painting out of doors for a number of years.
 Using the pastel medium, the two went on plein air trips to the local foothills in the San Gabriel Mountains, beaches, and trips to St. Malo, near Oceanside, where the Adams family owned a beach house.
 Karl and Adams also made extended trips to the American and Canadian National Parks, traveling as far north as the Canadian Rockies.
 By the mid-1970s, they were joined by another fellow Lukits student, Tim Solliday (b.
 1952).
 Together, the three artists traveled and painted en plein air using the pastel medium, as their teacher Theodore Lukits had done in the 1920s and 1930s.